SimonBiggs/scriptedforms/README.md

   <img src="./screenshots/quick-start.png">
 </p>

+Now open up the file `quick-start.md` in your favorite text editor.
+Edit the markdown file by changing '# An example' to '# My first Scripted Form' and then press save.
+On the save the form in the browser should update to match ehat you just wrote.

 ## More detailed markdown file

 For a markdown file that presents the majority of the features of scriptedforms see